nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221023084432/README.md

   - proper vs. improper - improper subgraph is exactly equal to the same graph
   - spanning subgraph
     - vertex set is equal
+  - vertex-induced subgraph or just "induced subgraph"
+    - verticies must be adjacent if they are adjacent in main graph
+    - notation: include subset of verticies, all edges are implied to come with?
+    - similar to copying zet directories and enriching
+  - edge induced subgraph
+    - all verticies must be incident with edges in the graph
+    - notation: include subset of edges
+    - has some edges
+    - only verticies that are incident with those edges
+  - notation of incident subgraphs - includes just a subset of edges or verticies; underlined variable with set in square brackets

 ```
 ```